antitypical/Result/README.md

 This is a Swift µframework providing `Result<Value, Error>`.

 `Result<Value, Error>` values are either successful (wrapping `Value`) or failed (wrapping `Error`).
-This is similar to Swift’s native `Optional` type, with the addition of an error value to pass some error code, message, or object along to be logged or displayed to the user.
+This is similar to Swift’s native `Optional` type: `Success` is like `Some`, and `Failure` is like `None` except with an associated `ErrorType` value.
+The addition of an associated `ErrorType` allows errors to be passed along for logging or displaying to the user.

+Using this µframework instead of rolling your own `Result` type allows you to easily interface with other frameworks that also use `Result`.

 ## Use